Netherlands 12 min

 • Does the company make strategic decisions from within the country?

 Our guide to permanent establishment can help you understand more about this risk in general, but it’s important to note that permanent establishment is treated differently in every country.
-So, are you in danger of permanent establishment in the Netherlands?

 What triggers permanent establishment in the Netherlands?

-The Netherlands sticks pretty close to the Organisation for Economic Co-operation and Development’s (OECD) guidelines for defining permanent establishment.
-For one thing, a company’s premises are a major trigger for permanent establishment; particularly if a company is making or selling something in the Netherlands.
+For one thing, a company’s premises are a major trigger for permanent establishment, particularly if a company is making or selling something in the Netherlands.

-For example, if your company’s premises (like retail outlets, points of sale, workshops, factories or outlets) are located in the Netherlands and capable of acting as a fully self-sufficient business, your business is classified as having permanent establishment in the Netherlands.
+For example, if your company’s premises (like retail outlets, points of sale, workshops, factories, or outlets) are located in the Netherlands and capable of acting as a fully self-sufficient business, your business is classified as having permanent establishment in the Netherlands.

 But permanent establishment can also be triggered simply by a representative of the company working from the country.

-If your worker in the Netherlands is in a “contracting state,” meaning that they’re doing business on behalf of the company and in the name of the company, this alone can trigger permanent establishment risk, especially if they’re only working for your organization (although be aware that co-employment won’t necessarily impact your permanent establishment risk).
+If your worker in the Netherlands is in a “contracting state,” meaning that they’re doing business on behalf of the company and in the name of the company, this alone can trigger permanent establishment risk, especially if they’re only working for your organization (but be aware that co-employment won’t necessarily impact your permanent establishment risk).

-A designer, engineer, or salesperson, for example, may trigger permanent establishment — even if they’re not working in isolation for your organization.
+A designer, engineer, or salesperson, for example, may trigger permanent establishment, even if they’re not working in isolation for your organization.

 The penalties for non-compliance are stiff, so you need to take this risk seriously.